silverstripe/cwp/docs/en/01_Working_with_projects/10_Security.md

 Note: Setting this value to zero will instead terminate the session when the user closes their browser window, but this does not enforce any maximum session duration.

-Note: This value adjusts how long a users _browser_ remembers the session.
-To adjust how long the server remembers sessions you will have to adjust your `php.ini` configuration setting `session.gc_maxlifetime`.
+Note: This value adjusts how long a user's _browser_ remembers the session.
+To adjust how long the server remembers sessions, you will have to adjust your `php.ini` configuration setting `session.gc_maxlifetime`.
 More information can be found at [php's session configuration page](http://www.php.net/manual/en/session.configuration.php#ini.session.gc-maxlifetime).
 A lifetime of 24 minutes matches the default timeout configuration on CWP.

 ### Saved user logins

-Users have the option to check a box during login labeled "Remember me next time?".
+Users have the option to check a box during login labeled "Remember me next time?"
 If checked, that user will remain logged into the site even after the browser has been closed, and will be automatically logged in when they come back at a later time, up to a maximum period of 90 days.